 The four musicians of Piano Quartet Corneille are all prize winners at major international competitions and performed in the most prestigious venues around the world.
 Violinist Noé Inui was selected as ‘Classical Futures Europe Artist’.
 As Piano quartet Corneille they are invited on a regular basis in halls such as Het Concertgebouw, Muziekgebouw Eindhoven, Diligentia, The Hague, Doelen Rotterdam and Concertgebouw De Vereeniging in Nijmegen.

-Violinist Noé Inui (1985) is a global citizen pur sang.
+Violinist Noé Inui is a global citizen pur sang.
 His father is Japanese, his mother Greek and he was born in Brussels.
 He completed his studies in Paris, Karlsruhe (with Ulf Hoelscher) and in the city where he still lives, Düsseldorf, with among others Rosa Fain.
 Among the various awards that Noé wrote to his name were the top prize Prix Julius Baer of the Verbier Festival Academy (2012) in Switzerland, “awarded to an exceptionally talented musician”, the 1st prize at Young Concert Artists / New York (2009) and the Young Talents’ Prize at the Sibelius Competition in Helsinki (2005).
 Noé regularly performs as a soloist with orchestras in Japan, Germany, Belgium and The Netherlands and could be heard in venues such as Beethovenhaus / Bonn, Tonhalle / Düsseldorf, Philharmonie / Köln, Gasteig / Munich, Bozar / Brussels, Megaron / Athens and Suntory Hall/Tokyo.
 As a chamber musician, Noé shared the stage with celebrities like Leonidas Kavakos and Martha Argerich.
 Together with pianist Vassilis Varvaresos he made his debut in the Amsterdam Concertgebouw in 2016.
 Noé recorded 5 CD’s, one of them with Varvaresos.
 In 2020 he launched his first, critically acclaimed, solo-CD, containing all solosonates by Eugène Ysaÿe.